Best Survival Backpacks | Bug Out Bags Tested

 Labosier, C. (2019).
 Bug out bags and first aid kits: Undergraduate college students’ awareness, perceptions, preparedness, and behavior around severe weather.
 Emerging Voices in Natural Hazards Research.
 Pages 1 – 25.
 (Source)

-These survival bags will all do the job but come with varying price tags, comfort levels, capacity, and durability.
-The tactical bags win the durability contest with the backpacking bags coming in a close second.
+These survival bags will all do the job but come with varying price tags, comfort levels, capacities, and durability.
+The tactical bags win the durability contest, with the backpacking bags coming in a close second.

 Backpacking bags can be tuned to fit like a glove, and are available in very high capacities.
 The backpacks you already own in your closet are cheap and can still get the job done in most circumstances.